andrkech/GENERATIVE-METHODS-IN-GENOMICS/README.md

 This dissertation aims to serve as a stepping stone for further exploration and wider adoption of deep generative models in bioinformatics, in order to address the ongoing issue of data limitations.

+**Data**

+All the data used in this project are stored and openly accessible in a [Google Drive Folder](https://drive.google.com/drive/folders/1wdrFisMPfNAQ7OOzK21jv6e6ItlYqWz0?usp=drive_link), along with the resulting files.

 **Framework**

 The overall framework of the complete algorithm is illustrated below: